 When stressful things happen to us, we feel that our reaction of getting stressed out is inevitable and automatic, leading us to utter phrases such as “this pose (or my boss!) is driving me crazy”.
 Our reaction IS more or less automatic, and is called the stress response, but it is NOT inevitable.

-The problem is that we cannot effectively deal with most of the things that stress us out today by either fighting or running away.
+The problem is that we cannot effectively deal with most of the things that stress us out in this day and age by either fighting or running away.
 When was the last time a punch in the face created a satisfactory resolution to an argument with your boss or partner?
 In other words, getting stressed out over most of the things that stress us out today doesn’t actually help us deal with them.
 In fact, getting stressed out may actually make it much HARDER to deal with them, because some of the stress hormones actually inhibit clear thinking.

 Chronic stress is bad for your longterm health